Everything about Drive is just cool.

-Drive is a cool and slick crime thriller, and an exercise in minimalism.
+Drive is slick crime thriller and an exercise in minimalism.
 I have always found Winding Refn’s visual style very gripping and here, he delivers a gritty neo-noir film.
 The Driver couldn’t be any further from a typical hero.
 He barely talks, has little emotion and is motivated by one thing only: driving.

 We meet him in the opening sequence, as he transports a pair of thieves while evading the police.
 It’s definitely one of the most stylish “action” sequences, and there are no crashes or explosions.
 Instead, the Driver takes the viewer on a subdued journey through the night-time streets of L.A.
 The way the sequence is shot, it feels like we’re sitting in the car with him and enduring the ride.